callumflack/callum-flack-design/pages/_posts/notes-on-deciphering-sun-tzu.md

 In contrast to Western strategic thought, the aphorisms of Chinese strategic thought may appear contradictory, even paradoxical.
 Our initial readings of Sun Tzu, et al. are more akin to reading poetry, which naturally lends itself to pondering metaphors, not checklists of action.

 Indeed, pondering metaphor is the intent.
 Aphorisms of dual meaning are meant to help one understand the unforseeable nature of reality.
-By starting with "not knowing", _Chinese strategic thought begins at “the inherent potential of the situation (Shih) and to be carried along by it as it evolves.”_
+By starting with "not knowing", _Chinese strategic thought begins at “the inherent potential of the situation (Shih)” and is “carried along by it as it evolves.”_

 In Chinese thought, the end is impossible to predetermine (which is, strangley, the ultimate rational means-end insight).
 This means no plan can be worked out in advance.
 Instead, one can only understand _consequences arising from conditions._